 Lucy’s time alone becomes a crucial space for her to be more present in her body, more acutely attuned sounds of rhythms of the city.
 Taking this presence of mind with her onto the court independently from her need for Percy’s approval, she begins to let go of the idea of basketball as a means for realizing her freedom as a fixed and measurable thing.
 By letting herself be in the moment of the practice, she learns to surrender to larger, unknowable truths about life — particularly the idea that love is not something that can be earned or achieved, but rather something that is an ever-shifting state, as transient as the passage of time.
 In relinquishing unattainable ideals, Lucy learns to immerse herself in the invisible rush of “ball on pavement.
 Silence.
 Air.
 Thwip.
 Ball on pavement.
 Ball on pavement.
 Feet on pavement.
 Ball on pavement.
 Silence.
 Air.
 Thwip.
 Again.”
 Here, Lucy finds room to observe the miracle of simply being—the gift of existing moment by moment for no one but herself.

-Jaclyn Gilbert earned her BA at Yale and her MFA from Sarah Lawrence College.
-Her stories, essays, and reviews have appeared in Tin House, Lit Hub, Long Reads, Post Road Magazine—and Late Air, her first novel, released from Little A in November 2018.
+Jaclyn Gilbert earned her B.A. at Yale and her MFA from Sarah Lawrence College.
+Her stories, essays, and reviews have appeared in Tin House, Lit Hub, Long Reads, Post Road Magazine, and elsewhere.
+Late Air her first novel, released from Little A last November.